 You must register with the statutory body, the Architects Registration Board (ARB), in order to legally use the title 'architect' in the UK.

-Chartered architect status is available through membership of the Royal Institute of British Architects (RIBA), although it is not a legal requirement to be registered with RIBA in order to practise as an architect.
+Chartered architect status is available through membership of the Royal Institute of British Architects (RIBA), although it is not a legal requirement to be registered with RIBA in order to practise.

 This usually consists of: